wildpeaks/2019-package-karma-config-web/README.md

 ## Quickstart

-The `pattern` option specifies the test files to run:
+The `files` option specifies the test files to run:

 ````js
 // karma.conf.js: